Manpreet113/Manpreet113/README.md

 **[BrainDump](https://github.com/Manpreet113/BrainDump)**
 A messy second brain for messy first brains.
 Notes, todos, half-baked ideas — all thrown in one cozy chaos board.
-> Because Notion felt too corporate and Google Keep wasn’t keeping up.
+> Because I wanted to learn and there's no way to learning that's better than doing.

 **[hyprL](https://github.com/Manpreet113/hyprL)**
 Custom Hyprland setup because... why have a normal desktop when you can rice your entire existence?